edi33416/DSS-gh-pages/refs/pull/25/merge/d-attributes/fattr.md

 As with purity, the compiler automatically infers whether a template, delegate, or anonymous function is `nothrow`.

+### Practice

-*Practice*: Navigate to `demo/nothrow/` and make that program compile _without_ removing `nothrow` or the `writeln` statement.
+1. Navigate to `demo/nothrow/` and make that program compile _without_ removing `nothrow` or the `writeln` statement.
-*Practice*: Take a look at this [code](https://github.com/dlang/phobos/blob/master/std/algorithm/searching.d#L267) from Phobos, the D standard library.
+2. Take a look at this [code](https://github.com/dlang/phobos/blob/master/std/algorithm/searching.d#L267) from Phobos, the D standard library.
 Why is this function no marked as `nothrow`?

 ### `@nogc`